Florian Teichtmeister child pornography scandal: Aftermath

 Vicky Krieps, who played the wife of Teichtmeister's character in Corsage, Empress Elisabeth of Austria, talked about the case for the first time in an interview with Variety on 19 February 2023, saying, "It's the problem of a man who needs probably treatment and help and also, it needs to be judged by the law.
 To me, I don't even see in what way this could be controversial to the movie.
 It was a shock to know that someone I was so close to was apparently someone I didn't know.
 This was more shocking, and shaking me in a way thinking about humans and society and how we think we know each other, but we don't.
 In that way I thought about it a lot but I never understood what it has to do with the movie.
 He's not playing Sisi and the movie is not about manliness.
 In my eyes it is not really connected."

 Following the scandal and public outrage, the Austrian government tightened the penalties for acquiring, possessing and passing on or trading in depictions of child sexual abuse, which became known as "Lex Teichtmeister" ("The Teichtmeister Law") and also included the mandatory implementation of protection concepts in schools, the tightening of sexual criminal law and the extension of the ban on activities, with criminals facing up to five years in prison for possession of photos or videos with minors (up to the age of 13), a maximum sentence of one year in prison for initiating sexual contact, and up to ten years in prison for child abuse.
-However, they could no longer be applied in Teichtmeister's case.
+However, they could not be retroactively applied in Teichtmeister's case.

+On 14 July 2023, the Grand Master of the Grand Lodge of Austria announced that Teichtmeister was expelled from the Freemasons of Austria after the charges against him became public.

 In April 2025, two years after Austrian cinema chains and TV channels refused to broadcast Teichtmeister's works, Kronen Zeitung reported that Netflix will stream a film and a series starring Teichtmeister, while the ORF still does not broadcast productions with him.